Konevski/Industrial-Communication-Standards/README.md

 # Ethernet/TTEthernet
 ## We miss you Wiktor, come to the lecture.
 You are the most valuable asset we have
+## Italy is the best country in the world.
 ## Preliminary Sketch:

 ### Part I – Wiktor Kochanek